schuttelaar/pimcore-rss-atom-feed-plugin/README.md

 Open the Pimcore administration and click on the menu `Extras`, then `Download extensions`.
 Enter your Pimcore username and password and look for the RSS/Atom Feed in the list of plugins and click the Download icon on the right side.

-If you are not using the Pimcore installer, you can simply copy the Feed directory into Pimcore's plugins directory.
+If you are not using the Pimcore installer, you can simply place a directory named `Feed` with the code into Pimcore's `plugins` directory.

 After downloading Go to `Manage extensions` and click the `Install`-button for the RSS/Atom Feed.